 Dear members: We want to inform you that in 2020 and 2021 we will not organize an award round since our conference was postponed due to COVID19.
 See you all in 2022 in Cluj-Naposta (ROM)!

 The rules for nomination and price giving are as follows:

 - The EAPL President-Elect convenes (via e-mail) a committee of around five research-active full members of EAPL (generally at least 2 female members but we agreed that for the next 2 years it would be 3 female members) who represent a variety of (i) countries, (ii) aspects of psychology-law, (iii) stages in their careers.
 One person in the award committee is responsible for attending to the diversity in the nomination and the decision.
 The committee decides confidentially on who will be awarded.
 The confidentiality is partly to ‘protect’ ‘unsuccessful’ people who have been nominated but who know nothing about having been nominated.

-- 2018 Mid Career Award: Dr. Robert Horselenberg (Maastricht University, The Netherlands)
+- 2019 Lifetime Achievement Award: Harald Merckelbach (Maastricht University, The Netherlands)

 Previous recipients of the Lifetime Achievement Award

 One way the EAPL acknowledges academic excellence is by bestowing the EAPL lifetime achievement award upon academics who have demonstrated particular excellence, impact, and involvement in the field of psychology and law.